Amazon Kindle versus Kobo ebook readers

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Amazon and Kobo are the largest companies of note still creating new ebooks.
-More and more bookworms are turning to free-to-download ebook apps for smartphones and tablets when building their digital book collection - hence why Sony and Barnes & Noble longer sell new ebook readers in the UK.
+Amazon and Kobo are the largest companies of note still creating new ebook readers.
+But which is the best brand to opt for?

 Amazon's Kindle range, which includes the entry-level Kindle, Paperwhite and premium Oasis, remains the top choice for buyers looking for a new ebook reader.
-Even so, Kobo is now a big contender to Kindle's crown, recently unveiling the Kobo Aura (Edition 2) ebook reader and its waterproof Kobo Aura One.
-Buyers happy with a second-hand model can still find ebook readers from Barnes & Noble and Sony online, but you'll struggle finding support if you run into hardware issues.
+Even so, Kobo is now a big contender to Kindle's crown, with the new Kobo Aura H2O (Edition 2) ebook reader and a more budget-friendly option in the Kobo Aura (Edition 2).

+Sony and Barnes & Noble no longer sell new ebook readers in the UK, partly due to more and more bookworms downloading free ebook apps for their smartphones and tablets when building their digital book collection.

-Listed below are the reliability scores for Amazon Kindle, Kobo and Barnes & Noble ebook readers.
-The highest-scoring brand of ebook reader achieved a reliability score of 89%, while the worst scored 76%.
+Listed below are the reliability scores for Amazon Kindle and Kobo, as well as their average test scores and our verdict on whether ebooks from this brand are worth considering.
 Scroll down for the details.

 Look at our Best Buy ebook readers reviews to find out which models top our tests.